 What is Early College?

-The chart below shows how the cost of Early College at WVU Parkersburg compares to costs at other major colleges in the state.
+The chart below shows how the cost of WVU Parkersburg’s Early College program compares to costs at other major colleges in the state.
 With proper planning, it is possible for students to complete their first full year of college within their last two years of high school.
-This means students and parents can save nearly $6,500 in tuition by enrolling in Early College.
+This means students and parents can save up to $23,760 in tuition by enrolling in Early College.

 |WVU Parkersburg Early College||Regular WVU Parkersburg Tuition**||WVU Tuition**||Marshall University Tuition**|